Henry Grace à Dieu: History

 The ship was built from 1512 to 1514 at the purpose-built Gun Wharf in Old Woolwich.
 This wharf became the origin of Woolwich Dockyard, although in the 1540s the dockyard moved further west to an area known as "The King's Yard", where it would remain for more than 300 years.
 Henry Grace à Dieu was one of the first vessels to feature gunports and had twenty of the new heavy bronze cannon, allowing for a broadside.
 She was fitted out later in the Naval Dockyard in Erith.
 In all she mounted 43 heavy guns and 141 light guns.
-She was the first English two-decker and when launched she was, at 1500 tons burthen, the largest and most powerful warship in Europe.

 Very early on it became apparent that the ship was top heavy.
 She was plagued with heavy rolling in rough seas and her poor stability adversely affected gun accuracy and general performance as a fighting platform.
-To correct this, she underwent a substantial remodeling in Erith in 1536 (the same year as Mary Rose), during which the height of the hull was reduced.
+To correct this, she underwent a substantial remodelling in Erith in 1539 (three years after the Mary Rose), during which the height of the hull was reduced.
 In this new form she was 1000 tons burthen and carried 151 guns of varying size, including 21 of bronze (comprising 4 cannon, 3 demi-cannon, 4 culverins, 2 demi-culverins, 4 sakers, 2 cannon perriers and 2 falcons), her full crew was reduced to between 700 and 800.
 She was given an improved and innovative sailing arrangement with four masts, each divided into three sections; the forward two square rigged with mainsail, topsail and topgallants; and the aft two carrying five lateen sails between them.
 This allowed for easier handling of the sails and spread wind forces more evenly on the ship, resulting in better speed and maneuverability, and allowing better use of the heavy broadside.
 The only surviving contemporary depiction of the craft is from the Anthony Roll.

-Henry Grace à Dieu saw little action.
+The Henry Grace à Dieu saw little action.
 She was present at the Battle of the Solent against French forces in 1545, in which Mary Rose sank.
 Overall, she was used more as a diplomatic vessel, including taking Henry VIII to the summit with Francis I of France at the Field of the Cloth of Gold in 1520 (although smaller ships had to be used to take the King out of the harbours at Dover and Calais, as neither was deep enough to permit vessels of this draught to operate).

-After the accession of Edward VI in 1547, she was renamed for him.
-She was accidentally destroyed at Woolwich by fire in August 1553.
+After the accession of Edward VI in 1547, she was renamed Edward for him.
+She was accidentally destroyed at Woolwich by fire on 25 August 1553, 50 days after the death of Edward VI (and accession of Mary) on 6 July 1553.